Federal Constitutional Court: Appointment of judges

+Constitutional reform

+Previously, nearly all detail of the court's structure and function was not in the Basic Law but regulated by the Bundesverfassungsgerichtsgesetz, which as regular law was subject to change only by a simple majority vote.
+A 2024 constitutional amendment wrote the term and age limit, the autonomy of the court and the 16-judge and two-senate structure into Article 93 of the Basic Law (thereby moving the regulation of the court's jurisdiction and powers to Article 94).
+These details now require a two-thirds majority of the Bundestag and Bundesrat to be modified.

+This amendment also added a provision allowing regular law to provide for the transfer of one legislative body's right to elect a judge to the other.
+Concurrently, the Bundesverfassungsgerichtsgesetz was amended such that the transfer automatically takes place if a vacancy is not filled within three months of a nomination by the court (i.e., ensuring a vacancy lasts at most five months).
+Any judge elected in this manner is treated as if they were elected by the originally responsible body, so it does not get additional nominations by failing to act.
+In practice, this measure removes the veto power over judge nominations of a so-called "blocking minority" (Sperrminorität) in the Bundestag – an uncooperative party which is in opposition but has over one-third of seats.

 Current members

 Presidents of the court

 The court's head is the president of the Federal Constitutional Court, who chairs one of the two senates and joint sessions of the court, while the other senate is chaired by the vice president of Federal Constitutional Court.
 The right to elect the president and the vice president alternates between the Bundestag and the Bundesrat.
-If the president of the Federal Constitutional Court leaves office, i.e. when his or her term as judge at the court ends, the legislative body, whose turn it is to choose the president, has to elect one of the judges of the senate, of which the former president wasn't a member, with a two-thirds majority.
+If the president of the Federal Constitutional Court leaves office, i.e. when his or her term as judge at the court ends, the legislative body, whose turn it is to choose the president, has to elect one of the judges of the senate, of which the former president was not a member, with a two-thirds majority.
 If the office of the vice president falls vacant, a new vice president is elected from the senate, of which the sitting president is not a member, by the legislative body, which has not elected the former vice president.
 The given legislative body is free to elect the judge it prefers, but with respect to the position of president, it has been always the sitting vice president, who was elected president, since 1983.

-As he or she is the highest-ranking representative of the judicial branch of government, the president of the Federal Constitutional Court ranks fifth in the German order of precedence.
+The president of the Federal Constitutional Court ranks fifth in the German order of precedence, as the highest-ranking representative of the judicial branch of government.